 - Get an appointment with your qualified health care provider.
 This is required in order to begin the registration process.
 Your provider will evaluate you to determine if you are qualified for the medical use of marijuana.

 - When your health care provider has issued you a certification, you can register for the Medical Use of Marijuana Program.
 If this is your first time registering, your provider will give you a PIN; this PIN is required for you to register in the MMJ Online System.

-Of course, please feel free to contact us at any point if you are confused about the steps necessary to get your medical marijuana card and we are happy to help you understand the requirements of the process.
+After you receive your card, visit us at our Fall River dispensary!
+We have an awesome deal for you.
+If you have any questions, please feel free to contact us at any point if you are confused about the steps necessary to get your medical marijuana card.
+We’re happy to help.
 You can contact us here!

-Cancer, Glaucoma, HIV/AIDS, Hepatitis C, Lou Gehrig’s disease (ALS), Crohn’s disease, Parkinson’s disease, Multiple Sclerosis, or other debilitating conditions as determined by a patient’s certified physician in writing.
+The following conditions have been approved by the Commonwealth to qualify for medical marijuana: Cancer, Glaucoma, HIV/AIDS, Hepatitis C, Lou Gehrig’s disease (ALS), Crohn’s disease, Parkinson’s disease, Multiple Sclerosis, and/or other debilitating conditions as determined by a patient’s certified physician in writing.

 For step-by-step instructions on how to get your Medical Use of Marijuana Program ID card, please Click Here.